shakacode/recompose/README.md

+## This is a forked project

+This is a fork of the original [recompose](https://github.com/acdlite/recompose/releases) project, with updated dependencies.
+Maintenance on the original project stopped in October, 2018.

-## A Note from the Author (acdlite, Oct 25 2018):
+## A Note from the original author (acdlite, Oct 25 2018):

 Hi!
 I created Recompose about three years ago.
 About a year after that, I joined the React team.
-Today, we announced a proposal for [*Hooks*](https://reactjs.org/hooks).
+Today, we announced a proposal for [_Hooks_](https://reactjs.org/hooks).
 Hooks solves all the problems I attempted to address with Recompose three years ago, and more on top of that.
 I will be discontinuing active maintenance of this package (excluding perhaps bugfixes or patches for compatibility with future React releases), and recommending that people use Hooks instead. **Your existing code with Recompose will still work**, just don't expect any new features.
 Thank you so, so much to [@wuct](https://github.com/wuct) and [@istarkov](https://github.com/istarkov) for their heroic work maintaining Recompose over the last few years.

 Read more discussion about this decision [here](https://github.com/acdlite/recompose/issues/756#issuecomment-438674573).